alexbudmsft/dbgscript/docs/Ruby/DbgScript.rst

 .. method:: create_typed_object(type, addr) -> TypedObject

    .. include:: ../shared/create_typed_object.txt

+.. method:: get_threads() -> array of Thread

+   Get the collection of threads in the process.

 .. method:: read_ptr(addr) -> Integer

    Read a pointer value from the virtual address space of the target process.
    ``addr`` must be a valid (accessible) address.
 This will be 8 bytes on an x64 target.

+.. method:: start_buffering()

+   .. include:: ../shared/start_buffering.txt

+.. method:: stop_buffering()

+   .. include:: ../shared/stop_buffering.txt

+.. method:: exec_command(cmd)

+   Executes a debugger command `cmd` and prints the output.

+.. method:: resolve_enum(enum, val) -> String

+   Obtains the textual name of the enumerant given an enum `enum` and a value `val`.